moq-wg/moq-transport/draft-ietf-moq-transport.md

 The Object Status lets subscribers understand what objects will not be received because they were never produced, are no longer available, or because they are beyond the end of a group or track.
-The status code can also be used to indicate the end of a group or track.

 `Status` that can have following values: